CentareGroup/mkedotnet.com/README.md

 `npm install`

 ## Running a local instance
-To run the site locally, run `harp server _src --port 9876` (or whichever port you prefer)
+To run the site locally, run `harp server _src --port 9876` (or whichever port you prefer).

+If you prefer, and you are happy with that port number, `npm start` will run the previous command.

 ## Compiling & deploying
 Once things look good locally, you can deploy with two steps.

-1. Compile the site with `harp compile _src docs`.
+1. Compile the site with either `harp compile _src docs` or `npm run build`.
 This will generate static html files in the docs folder.
 2. Commit and push your changes to Github.
 Your changes will be deployed in minutes.